cyrilletuzi/vscode-angular-schematics/README.md

 ## Other features

+### Other schematics

+By default, only Angular CLI commands are available (scanning all `node_modules` to find all potential schematics would be too slow).
+If you want to use other schematics, just add their package name in `ngschematics.schematics` in your VS Code preferences.

+For example: `"ngschematics.schematics": ["@angular/material"]`

 ### Keyboard shortcuts

-You can bind keyboard shortcuts to the following actions:
+You can add keyboard shortcuts to the following actions:
 - `ngschematics.generateComponent`
 - `ngschematics.generateService`
 - `ngschematics.generate`